-It’s that time of year again, it’s good news for minimum wage workers as wages are going up in April.
-As an employer how confident are you that you are getting it right?
+It’s that time of year again, it’s good news for minimum wage workers as hourly rates increase by the largest amount to date.
+As an employer, ensure you are getting it right…

 National Minimum Wage will also be increasing;